hawkinsw/CPPTimes/OOPIntro.md

 };
 ```

-The body of the constructor with three parameters simply takes the arguments that the user passed to the constructor and sets the values of the member variables accordingly.
-Let's see this in action.
+The body of the constructor with three parameters simply takes the arguments that the user passed to the constructor and sets the values of the member variables accordingly.[^overloading] Let's see this in action.
 When I execute this program

+[^overloading]: Just how does C++ tell the difference between those two functions?
+I mean, we would be in real trouble if C++ let us declare two variables with the same name _but_ different types?
+Well, that's the key: remember function overloading!

 ```C++
 int main() {